Skip to Content

 Golden Greek (Friarelli)

 Difficult to find, though some say they are very similar to Japanese shishito peppers.
-If you are looking for this pepper, it seems safe to substitute shishitos.
+If you are struggling to find this pepper, shishitos seem like a safe substitute.
 Friarelli peppers have a mild heat level and grow to be up to 5 inches in length.
-Great for pickling, stuffing or frying.
+Great for frying while green, pickling, or even stuffing.

 How To Pickle Friggitello Peppers

 Pickling peppers is perhaps our favorite method for preservation.
-Friggitellos and all other peperoncini are commonly pickled.
+Friggitellos (and all other peperoncini) are commonly pickled whole.
 If you’re looking for an authentic, simple method, use these instructions.
-For a more detailed method for pickling peppers, read our article on pickling jalapenos here.
+For a more detailed method for pickling peppers, read our article on pickling jalapeños here.

 Ingredients: